 Helping your dog cope during and after lockdown

-Lots of dogs are loving their owners being at home during the lockdown.
+Lots of dogs have been loving their owners being at home during lockdown.

 But for some dogs the changes are stressful.
 And we need to consider the effects on our dogs when we go back to work or school.